timedomain-tech/ACE-Studio-Extension/exts/ace.ov.voice/docs/README.md

-# Simple UI Extension Template
+# ACE Studio Extension

-The simplest python extension example.
-Use it as a starting point for your extensions.
+ACE Studio Extension is a convenient tool for singing synthesis on the Omniverse platform.